zhf3564859793/CMMC-Model/README.md

 * We suggest that you can install these packages by pip.

 ## CMMC Model
 We provide two different versions CMMC model.
-CMMC only used Mn and PDI as the output, and the training data is .
+CMMC only used Mn and PDI as the output, and the training data are mode0_data.csv and mode1_data.csv.
 In order to describe MWD more accurately, we added Skewness and Kurtosis to describe MWD in CMMC_v1, and the traning data for CMMC_V1 is data_final.xlsx.